Aklesk/vagrant-fsevents/README.md

 Inconveniently, while filesystem events are not properly forwarded into the VM, they're forwarded back out without issue, so every time this plugin triggers an update in the VM, a second filesystem event is fired in the host system.
-To prevent the obvious infinite-loop issue this could cause, a 2-second per-file dead-zone is used after each update event.
+To prevent the obvious infinite-loop issue this could cause, a minimum 2-second per-file dead-zone is used after each update event (with additional time for updates with many files changed)

 This is unfortunately only a partial solution, and large filesystem changes such as checking out another git branch can still cause issues such as infinite